|

 System.Management.Automation.SwitchParameter

-The DeleteAssociatedMessages parameter specifies that associated messages will be deleted.
+The DeleteAssociatedMessages parameter specifies that associated messages are deleted.
 Associated messages contain hidden data with information about rules, views, and forms.

-If you use the DeleteAssociatedMessages parameter and do not specify a TargetMailbox and TargetFolder, or a PSTFolderPath, no content will be exported.
+If you use the DeleteAssociatedMessages parameter and don't specify the TargetMailbox and TargetFolder parameters, or the PSTFolderPath parameter, no content is exported.

 DeleteContent